 Founded in 2008, Plus500 is an online broker offering various financial products, including real shares and CFDs on forex, indices, shares, commodities, options, ETFs, and cryptocurrencies.
 It is available in over 50 countries and is listed on the London Stock Exchange.

 Finally, it is regulated by financial regulators like the FCA and CySEC, meaning that Plus500 is appropriately supervised and that there is an investor protection scheme under the entity in which you open an account.
-For instance, If you open an account as a European investor through Plus500CY Ltd, you are protected up to €20,000.
-Additionally, Plus500 provides negative balance protection for CFD trading on a per-account basis – only to retail clients from the European Union (regulatory requirement).
+For instance, if you open an account as a European investor through Plus500CY Ltd, you are protected up to €20,000.
+Additionally, Plus500 provides negative balance protection for CFD trading on a per-account basis, only to retail clients from the European Union (regulatory requirement).

 Want to know more about Plus500?
 Check our Plus500 Review.